WISVCH/nwerc-2022/content/contact.md

 The NWERC 2022 is hosted by the [Delft University of Technology](https://www.tudelft.nl) and organised by [W.I.S.V. `Christiaan Huygens'](https://ch.tudelft.nl).

 # CHipCie
-The CHipCie takes care of the programming contest within Delft and consist of the following people.
+The CHipCie takes care of the programming contest within Delft and consists of the following people.
 ![CHipCie](/chipcie.webp)

 ## Top Row